 As a school, we subscribe to 'Maths Whizz', a programme developed by Whizz Education.
 Each pupil has an individual login to access bespoke online maths tuition both at school and at home.
-Lessons are presented in a fun, engaging 'gaming' format and pupils are rewarded with red and blue gems.
-Continuous assessment is used to ensure pupils receive appropriate support and progress is reported back to the class teacher in detail.
+Lessons and challenges are presented in a fun, engaging 'gaming' format and pupils are rewarded with red and blue gems.
+Blue gems are awarded when lessons are completed.
+Red gems are awarded when pupils have completed topic challenges.
+Lessons present new learning and topic challenges revisit prior learning.

+Continuous assessment is used to ensure pupils receive appropriate support, and progress is reported back to the class teacher in detail.
+Teachers can drill down to identify cohort and pupil strengths and weaknesses and adjust classroom teaching to meet pupil needs.
 In addition, teachers can also use Maths Whizz to support and extend learning in lessons by setting specific content for selected pupils.

-Maths Whizz is used as a home learning tool and all pupils are expected to achieve four gems per week as homework, to complement their learning in maths lessons.
+Maths Whizz is used as a home learning tool and all pupils are expected to achieve three blue gems per week as homework, to complement their learning in maths lessons.
+Pupils who achieve three blue gems (new learning) and three red gems (revision) in a week earn a place in the online 'Hall of Fame.'